herbbetz/betzBirdiary/fotos/fotos.md

 ![houseOpen](./houseopen.jpg) ![birdHouse](./birdhouse.jpg)

-This is my [birdiary station](https://www.wiediversistmeingarten.org/view/station/87bab185-7630-461c-85e6-c04cf5bab180) birdhouse
+This is my [birdiary station](https://www.wiediversistmeingarten.org/view/station/87bab185-7630-461c-85e6-c04cf5bab180) birdhouse.
+The feeding tray is looking eastward, away from wind and weather.
+The birdhouse attracts mainly chickadees, no bigger birds.
+Tits feed on crops, for other bird species mealworms or insects would have to be added.

 ![frontPg](./frontPg.jpg) ![videoPg](./videoPg.jpg)